qlik-oss/core-scaling/README.md

 * Modify the `settings.config` for your project.

     !!!
 Note
-        You must add your project name after `:-`.
+        You must include your license serial number and license control number in the `settings.config` file.
+Add your project name after `:-`.

         Example: `GCLOUD_PROJECT="${GCLOUD_PROJECT:-YOUR-PROJECT-HERE}"`